marchmaterials/voting-platform/README.md

 Click "Connect" and copy the connection string.
 Make this string your `DATABASE_URL` in your local `.env` file.

+A new neon branch will also be created with every git branch for preview deployments.

 To run the development server:

 ```bash